chaseruskin/orbit/docs/src/tutorials/final_project.md

 Our design heirarchy is getting more complex; we have full adders constructed of half adders and OR gates, half adders constructed of NAND gates, OR gates constructed of... uh-oh.
 More NAND gates.

-The NAND gate design unit used in the OR gates is different from NAND gates used in the half adders because they reside in different versions of the gates ip (essentially different ips).
+The NAND gate design unit used in the OR gates is different from NAND gates used in the half adders because they reside in different versions of the gates project (essentially different projects).
 So did we just define an NAND gate entity twice with the same identifier?
 Yes, and thanks to Orbit, this situation is okay.

 ### Huh?